JFarm0/Helpr-helping-out/README.md

 ## Submission Instructions
  -->
 # Helpr
-This was the capstone project for LiftOff with LaunchCode that ran from July to September 2021.
-This was built with a team of four recent LaunchCode LC101 graduates.
+This was my capstone project for LiftOff with LaunchCode that ran from July to September 2021.
+This was built with three other LaunchCode LC101 graduates.
+The working title of the project was "helping out" which is what it will appear as in your IDE.

 ### Overview
 This project was designed to be an online portal in which non-profit organizations and interested volunteer candidates could search for one another based on shared interests.
 This two-way list feature would require users to register as an organization or an individual, create a profile with interests via a tagging system.
 As a registered user, organizations will update or delete their account as needed.